naitik-malav/An-Introduction-to-Canvas/README.md

-# An-Introduction-to-Canvas
+# An Introduction to Canvas
 Project done in course Principles of Programming Languages under Prof. Ramakrishna Upadrasta

-# An Introduction to Canvas

 >This is an imperative language, allowing the programmer to change the state of the program based on instructions, with focus on Object Oriented Programming.
 This language is >being developed for general purpose use with an added focus on 2D game development.
 The use of various resources like a basic output stream focused on the 'canvas' as well as >input features for images and key bindings allow it to perform basic I/O operations directly onto the canvas, a resizable output screen based on the features opted by the user. >A simple syntax without trade-off for performance being a key feature of the language enables new users to get used to this language readily.
 The closeness of it to the machine >hardware allows it a lot of flexibility like bitwise calculations allowing it to be used for building intensive systems like Operating Systems and device drivers.
 Being >platform independent it is easily executable on vastly different hardware without any modification to the code, a write-once-run-anywhere feature.

 Let’s begin with a simple “Hello World!”